AriFordsham/GHCWiki/commentary/packages.md

 <table><tr><th>`InstalledPackageId` ("base-4.1.0.0-1mpgjN")</th>
 <td>
-A string that uniquely identifies a package in the database.
-Dependencies between installed packages are also identified by the `InstalledPackageId`.
+(introduced in GHC 6.12 / Cabal 1.7.2) A string that uniquely identifies a package in the database.
+Dependencies between installed packages are identified by the `InstalledPackageId`.
+An `InstalledPackageId` is currently chosen by adding a random suffix to the string representing the `PackageIdentifier` when a package is registered.
 </td></tr></table>

 <table><tr><th>`PackageId` (these currently look like "base-4.1.0.0" in GHC 6.12)</th>